Why You Should Never Eat Tilapia That Is Farm-Bred

 Farm-bred fish generally contain higher levels of pesticides and antibiotics.
 This is because farm fish are bred in a tightly packed crowd, which makes them more susceptible to diseases that are spread by other fish.
 This is why they are given so many antibiotics.
 The fish are also exposed to pesticides in order to kill off sea lice.
 These pesticides also have an impact on the environment as they can be released into the sea, which poisons other marine life.

 4. Low Omega-3 to Omega-6 Ratios

-Farm-raised tilapia don’t have the same amount of healthy nutrients as the ones found in the wild.
-The ratio of omega-6 to omega 3 fatty acids are 11 to 1, making the omega fatty acids in farm-bred tilapia not as beneficial for us as the ones in wild tilapia.
-Over-consumption of omega 6 fatty acids makes us more prone to inflammation.
+Farm-raised tilapia don’t have the same amount of healthy nutrients like the ones found in the wild.
+The ratio of omega-6 to omega-3 fatty acids is 11 to 1, making the omega fatty acids in farm-bred tilapia not as beneficial for us as the ones in wild tilapia.
+Over-consumption of omega-6 fatty acids makes us more prone to inflammation.
 This imbalance of omega-6 to omega-3 fatty acids causes the food to have a negative impact on our bodies.

 5. High Dioxin Content

 High levels of dioxin can also be found in most farm-bred fish.
 Even short-term exposure to dioxin can cause skin lesions and negatively affect the function of your liver.
-Long-term exposure to dioxin has been shown to impair the immune system, nervous system, endocrine system and reproductive functions as well.
-Chronic exposure to dioxin has result in several types of cancer.
+Long-term exposure to dioxin has been shown to impair the immune system, nervous system, endocrine system, and reproductive functions as well.
+Chronic exposure to dioxin has resulted in several types of cancer.

 Overall, it’s important to know that farm-bred tilapia does not have the healthy nutrients that your body requires.
 Try and eat healthier varieties of fish or try and eat wild tilapia, if you can find them.